sergio2448/side_stacker_scaffold/README.md

 The project is mounted with Docker and thus, to install it you should just use basic docker-compose commands.

 1. Clone this repository
-3. Build the container: `docker-compose build`
+2. Build the container: `docker-compose build`
-4. Run it: `docker-compose up -d`
+3. Run it: `docker-compose up -d`
+4. Run migrations (The container must be running): `docker-compose exec --workdir=/app backend pw_migrate migrate`
 5. Run the tests (The container must be running): `docker-compose exec backend pytest -sv`
 6. You can run `docker-compose exec app bash` to have a shell inside the container.
 7. Example to run a single test:  `docker-compose exec backend pytest -sv src/tests/test_controller.py::test_player_in_turn`
-8. Then to play it you just have to go to `0.0.0.0:8080` in your browser (Requires the container running)
+8. Then to play it you just have to go to `0.0.0.0:3000` in your browser (Requires the container running)

+## Migrations note

+Backend uses migrations to set up a database.
+It is run by docker automatically.

+For manual run, `PYTHONPATH=/Users/firfi/work/clients/monadical/side_stacker_scaffold/backend/:$PYTHONPATH pw_migrate migrate`

 ## ✔️ Game Features
 * Two players can play a game in different browsers, they just need an `username`, one of them will create a game and share the `game key` with the other one, then they'll join using this and their own `username`